 It depends on where you want to start; it’s kind of a long story.
-The script I had written a long time ago, it was one of my first efforts, and it was on the shelf for a long time.
-Much later I got representation as a writer and my managers asked if there were any other scripts I wanted to show, and all I had was this old script sitting on the shelf, and grudgingly I gave it to them to read.
+The script I had written a long time ago was one of my first efforts, and it was on the shelf for a long time.
+Much later, I got representation as a writer, and my managers asked if there were any other scripts I wanted to show, and all I had was this old script sitting on the shelf, and grudgingly I gave it to them to read.
 I had naturally progressed as a writer by then, but they responded to it.
 They agreed it needed a rewrite, but they felt that if I made another pass on this, they’d be interested in producing it.
-So I spent a few months writing it, changing it from the ground up, and Alok (Mishra) and Shane (Vorster) stepped in, and from there it was about six months until we actually began shooting.
-The pre-production almost killed me, because the script wanted to be made for about three times the budget that we actually had, and it was a struggle to make it happen.
+So I spent a few months writing it, changing it from the ground up, and Alok (Mishra) and Shane (Vorster) stepped in, and from there, it was about six months until we began shooting.
+The pre-production almost killed me because the script wanted to be made for about three times the budget we actually had, and it was a struggle to make it happen.
 We had fifteen days to shoot, so it kind of came together miraculously.

 You had another actress cast in the lead too?

-Yes, Nicole (Brydon Bloom) was my top creative choice for the role, and the producers I think liked her as well, but we were such a small movie, and this other actress was so well-known that we decided that if she was in it, we could make our money back on name recognition, even if I screwed up the film.
-So we cast her and I flew out to Toronto to practice with her, and then about four days before we were supposed to film, without any explanation, she dropped out.
+Yes, Nicole (Brydon Bloom) was my top creative choice for the role, and the producers I think liked her as well, but we were such a small movie.
+This other actress was so well-known that we decided that we could make our money back on name recognition if she were in it, even if I screwed up the film.
+So we cast her, and I flew out to Toronto to practice with her, and then about four days before we were supposed to film, she dropped out without any explanation.
 I don’t think she wanted to give up her vacation, as we were shooting over the Christmas break.

 That must feel like the whole thing would fall apart at that point.

-It’s grueling to make a movie like this already, but pre-production had been so difficult, to actually get on set felt like a relief, because before that it felt like everything would fall apart, and it felt like such a privilege to actually make the movie that it gave me extra energy to make the film.
+It’s grueling to make a movie like this already.
+Still, pre-production had been so difficult that to actually get on set felt like a relief.
+Before that, it felt like everything would fall apart.
+It felt like such a privilege even to make the movie that it gave me extra energy to make the film.

-Yes, it was based on my experience of moving to LA.
-I was in my early twenties.
-I didn’t know anybody, you just feel like you’re drowning in humanity – like you said, there’s no center to it.
-It’s just forty miles from the ocean, and it’s very easy to feel lost there, especially in these apartment complexes that feel very anonymous.
+Yes, it’s based on my experience of moving to LA in my early twenties.
+I didn’t know anybody, and you just feel like you’re drowning in humanity – as you said, there’s no center to it.
+It’s forty miles from the ocean, and it’s very easy to feel lost there, especially in these apartment complexes that feel very anonymous.
 Nobody knows anybody, you might wave to one another, but you don’t know anybody.
-That feeling was very powerful when I first got there, that was the seed of the idea.
+That feeling was very powerful when I first got there; that was the seed of the idea.

 It’s a small set in a big place.
 I read that you found the courtyard for real, but everything else was built.

-It helps that the actors are interesting to watch, especially the lead of the cult —
+It helps that the actors are interesting to watch, especially the leader of the cult —

-He has a kind of Roy Scheider kind of air about him: a very calming and soothing presence.
+He has a kind of Roy Schneider kind of air about him: a very calming and soothing presence.

-The credit for that goes for Alok, who knew Taylor, and Taylor was a lead in Metropolitan, the Whit Stillman movie, and Alok is a huge fan of that movie.
+The credit for that goes for Alok, who knew Taylor, and Taylor was a lead in Metropolitan, the Whit Stillman movie, and Alok is a massive fan of that movie.
 He once met Taylor at a party and went over like, ‘I’m a huge fan, I’ve got a poster in my apartment and everything,’ and they hit it off.
-Then when we got to casting this, Alok suggested that his friend would be ideal for this part – and I looked at his stuff and he was right.
-There’s something about his character Jerry, this benevolent energy, he believes that he’s absolutely the good guy, and you need someone who can convey that.
+When we got to casting this, Alok suggested that his friend would be ideal for this part – and I looked at his stuff, and he was right.
+There’s something about Jerry, this benevolent energy, he believes that he’s absolutely the good guy, and you need someone who can convey that.

 There’s something terrifying about someone who wants to comfort you when they’re doing something awful at the same time.

 I mean, I think that for me, when I originally wrote this, Sara is very much me, or how I felt when I arrived in LA, and I combined that with the backstory of a female friend of mine.
-I had to make a conscious choice which kind of story was I making.
-And it might be my own sexism or societal sexism at large, but it felt like there might be more peril if it was a woman involved.
-We don’t go there in the movie, but there’s always the subtext that there might be sexual coercion involved; there’s that threat always.
-In the society we live in now, I felt like it wouldn’t function the same way if it was a male character.
-It felt to me that you wanted to have the character feel like they were in the worst danger possible.
+I had to make a conscious choice about which kind of story I was making.
+And it might be my sexism or societal sexism at large, but it felt like there might be more peril if it was a woman involved.
+We don’t go there in the movie, but there’s always the subtext that there might be sexual coercion involved; there’s that threat still.
+In the society we live in now, I felt like it wouldn’t function the same way if it were a male character.
+It felt that you wanted to have the character feel like they were in the worst danger possible.

-That was one of the big changes that I made when I wrote the script.
-I cut it down to make it as small as can be while still making us understand what she goes through, because it’s much more interesting anticipating what comes next, rather than the violence.
+That was one of the significant changes that I made when I wrote the script.
+I cut it down to make it as small as possible while still making us understand what she goes through because it’s much more interesting, anticipating what comes next, rather than the violence.

 I read you worked at a games company before you got into film.
-Games are all about player interaction and reactions that you get from them; did that experience help with crafting a horror film?
+Games are all about player interaction and the reactions you get from them; did that experience help craft a horror film?

 Not consciously.
 I spent three years after college at this game company, but I was basically a coder.
-I had done graphics stuff in college, 3D graphics, but when I helped start this company, I was put in charge of creating the graphics engine.
+I had done graphics stuff in college, 3D graphics, but hen I helped start this company, I was responsible for creating the graphics engine when I helped start this company.
 The irony is that I was never a big gamer.
-I’m sure that by being there and seeing the process, I was absorbing something about how people interact with things, but it was never a conscious part of what I was doing.
-What I did gain from those years was more in terms of a similar kind of creativity as programming; it’s kind of like engineering, problem solving – you start with inspiration, and then you try and make it work.
+I’m sure that I was absorbing something about how people interact with things by being there and seeing the process, but it was never a conscious part of what I was doing.
+I gained from those years more in terms of a similar kind of creativity as programming; it’s sort of like engineering, problem-solving – you start with inspiration, and then you try and make it work.
 So it’s putting that puzzle together.
-Those skills helped me with writing, and with directing there’s a technical component to it that this experience helped with as well.
+Those skills helped me with writing and directing; there’s a technical component to it that this experience is useful.

 You just spit them all out on the page.
 This was something I had been through in short films.
-You’re constantly writing the movie, even after you’ve locked the edit, all the way until you’re doing ADR; the whole time you’re making story decisions.
+You’re always writing the movie, even after you’ve locked the edit, all the way until you’re doing ADR; the whole time, you’re making story decisions.
 We were making these choices days before locking the DCP (the Digital Cinema Package), just days before the first screening.

 When I made my first short, I realized how much of the actual shooting is just collecting material, and the actual film is made in the edit.

 There’s a great metaphor I heard from Ridley Scott years ago at a seminar.
-He said that a director is a chef, and shooting the film is going to the market to buy the ingredients, and then editing film is the actual cooking.
+He said that a director is a chef, and shooting the film is going to the market to buy the ingredients, and making the film is the cooking.

 I read somewhere that you might also be considering a sequel?

 It’s on the table, but we’ll have to see how this does.
-There’s certainly more stories to tell, and I’d like to see where Sara goes next.
-But it’s not something we’re intending to do.
+There are certainly more stories to tell, and I’d like to see where Sara goes next.
+But it’s not something we intend to do.

-We’re actually working on a new film, totally different genre, and I’m working on the second draft of the script.
-Hoping to get it made next year.
+We’re working on a new film, a totally different genre, and I’m working on the second draft of the script and hoping to get it made next year.

 When I went to LA for the first time, and the first time someone pitched Scientology to me, I was baffled.
 It doesn’t happen here, so someone actively explaining why this cult would be the answer for everything, it blew my mind.
 What in California attracts cults?

-I think it’s specifically an LA thing, and this is unscientific, I think it has to do with the kind of people that LA attracts.
+I think it’s specifically an LA thing, which is unscientific.
+I think it has to do with the kind of people that LA attracts.
 It’s a city, but it’s a giant metropolis full of transplants.
 It’s people like you and me who’ve come there pursuing something.
-Dreamers, seekers, all craving something, they want something, a connection, a spiritual awakening.
+Dreamers, seekers, all craving something; they want something, a connection, a spiritual awakening.
 That makes people vulnerable to organizations like this.
-On the flip side it makes people want to create something like that.
+On the flip side, it makes people want to create something like that.
 When I started reading about these groups, many of them started with good intentions.
-Synanon, the group this was most based on, began as a drug rehab group.
-They wanted to help people nobody was wanting to help.
-That’s because there’s a need and desire for it.
+Synanon, the group this is based on most, began as a drug rehab group.
+They wanted to help people that nobody wanted to help.
+That’s because there is a need and desire for it.

-Michael Mann talks about that when he made HEAT and COLLATERAL, that it’s a sparsely populated place looking for a connection.
-Synanon was something that I had heard about years ago, that they wanted to fix people whether or not people wanted to be fixed.
+Michael Mann talked about that when he made HEAT and COLLATERAL, it’s a sparsely populated place looking for a connection.
+And Synanon was something that I had heard about years ago that wanted to fix people whether they wanted to be fixed.

-The really scary moment with them was when they decided that nobody is ever cured from their addiction.
-That flips the whole thing around – ‘you have to come live with us’ – and suddenly the whole situation has changed.
+The really scary moment with the was when they decided that nobody is ever cured of their addiction.
+That flips the whole thing around – ‘you have to come live with us’ – and suddenly, the entire thing has changed.